Come join Stratford's wonderful team of volunteers!

-*Spring Farm & Nature Guides – Farm & Nature Spring Field Trips are scheduled in the spring and fall on Wednesdays, Thursdays, & Fridays, mid March through May.
+*Farm & Nature Guides – Farm & Nature Spring Field Trips are scheduled in the spring and fall on Wednesdays, Thursdays, & Fridays.
 If you love nature and children, this is an opportunity you don’t want to pass up.
 Must be age 18 and up.
 No experience necessary.
 We will train you!